 - The LocalSystem account is recommended. - A non-LocalSystem account with administrator privileges is also acceptable.
-(This means that the account is a member of the Administrators security group in Active Directory.) - Note: On Microsoft Windows, the tracker does not prevent invocation by an account that has lesser privileges; but you would then need to ensure that such an account had all the required access rights for the kinds of inventory you expected to gather on a target device.
-Since this is highly dependent on your environment, this approach is unsupported. - The chosen account must have read-only access to the Windows Service Control Manager (this allows discovery of Oracle services) - It must be a member of the Windows local security group ora_dba (in which context, the LocalSystem account is displayed as NT_AUTHORITY\SYSTEM) - This account uses local OS authentication to take inventory; which means that the SQLNet.AUTHENTICATION_SERVICES property must be set to (NTS) in the sqlnet.ora file located in the %ORACLE_HOME%\network\admin directory.
+(This means that the account is a member of the Administrators security group in Active Directory.)

+Note: On Microsoft Windows, the tracker does not prevent invocation by an account that has lesser privileges; but you would then need to ensure that such an account had all the required access rights for the kinds of inventory you expected to gather on a target device.
+Since this is highly dependent on your environment, this approach is unsupported.

+- The chosen account must have read-only access to the Windows Service Control Manager (this allows discovery of Oracle services). - It must be a member of the Windows local security group ora_dba (in which context, the LocalSystem account is displayed as NT_AUTHORITY\SYSTEM). - This account uses local OS authentication to take inventory; which means that the SQLNet.AUTHENTICATION_SERVICES property must be set to (NTS) in the sqlnet.ora file located in the %ORACLE_HOME%\network\admin directory (and be aware that, conversely, disabling OS authentication for your Oracle Database prevents FlexNet Inventory Scanner from gathering inventory from Oracle database instances).